Congruence relations of GSpin Shimura varieties: Hecke polynomial and B ultel's group theoretic congruence relation

-Let $G$ be an unramified reductive group over $F$, i.e., quasisplit over $F$ and splits over an unramified extension of $F$.
+Let $G$ be a nonramified reductive group over $F$, i.e. quasi-split over $F$ and splits over a nonramified extension of $F$.
 Let $K$ be a hyperspecial subgroup of $G(F)$.
-According to Bruhat-Tits\cite{BT}, we can take an $S$ which is a maximal split torus of $G$ defined over $F$.
-Let $T=C_G(S)$ a maximal torus defined over $F$.
-Let $B$ be a Borel subgroup containing $T$ defined over $F$.
-Define $W=N_G(T)/T$ to be the Weyl group of $(G,T)$.
+According to Bruhat-Tits\cite{BT}, take an $S$ which is a maximal split torus of $G$ defined over $F$, then $T = C_G(S)$ is a maximal torus of $G$ defined over $F$.
+Let $B$ be a Borel subgroup containing $T$ defined over $F$ and $U$ its unipotent radical.
+Let $W=N_G(T)/T$ be the Weyl group of $(G,T)$.
 It is an \'etale group scheme over $F$ and $W(\overline{F})$ is the Weyl group in the naive sense.
 The Borel $B$ determines a set of positive roots and coroots of $(G_{\overline{F}}, T_{\overline{F}})$.
-Let $\rho$ to be the halfsum of all the positive roots.
+Let $\rho$ be the halfsum of all the positive roots.
 Let $K_T=K\cap T(F)$.

-To introduce B\"ultel's group theoretic congruence relation later, we need another parabolic pair $(M,P)$ such that $P$ is a parabolic subgroup defined over $F$ containing $B$, $M$ its Levi subgroup.
-Denote its unipotent radical by $N$ and we have $P=M\ltimes N$.
-Let $K_P=K \cap P(F)$ and $K_N=K \cap N(F)$ and $K_M$ to be the image of $K$ under the projection: $P \rightarrow M$.
+I also need another parabolic pair $(M,P)$ such that $P$ is a parabolic subgroup defined over $F$ containing $B$, $M$ its Levi subgroup.
+Denote its unipotent radical by $N$ so that $P=M\ltimes N$.
+Let $K_P=K\cap P(F)$ and $K_N=K\cap N(F)$.
+Let $K_M$ be the image of $K$ under the projection:$P\rightarrow M$.
 The group $B\cap M$ is a Borel subgroup of $M$ and we use $U_M$ to denote the unipotent radical of this Borel of $M$.
-Also we use $dg$ to denote the left invariant Haar measure on $G$ normalized so that $K$ has volume one.
+Use $dg$ to denote the left invariant Haar measure on $G$ normalized so that $K$ has volume one.
 Similarly define $dp, dn, dm$.